-What’s the difference between single & double panel convectors?
+What’s the difference between single & double (and triple) panel convectors?

 Here at BestHeating, it’s easy to get carried away with expressing a little love for designer radiators and towel rails, and I sometimes overlook the fact that there are simple and affordable standard convector radiators in our store too.